Ratizux/homelab-containerfile/README.md

 Various Containerfile for complex HomeLab configuration.

-Prior knowledge of Linux and Docker/Podman is required to use this configuration.
-It is recommended to read documentations of [Docker](https://docs.docker.com/) or [Podman](https://docs.podman.io/en/latest/Tutorials.html) if you are not familiar with container.
+Prior knowledge of Linux and Podman is required to use this configuration.
+It is recommended to read documentations of [Podman](https://docs.podman.io/en/latest/Tutorials.html) if you are not familiar with container.

+Some configuration may not compatible with Docker.

-## Quick Start (Podman)
+## Quick Start

 #### Build